gajus/eslint-plugin-jsdoc/.README/rules/require-description.md

 {"gitdown": "contents", "rootId": "require-description"}

-Requires that all functions have a description.
+Requires that all functions (or optionally other structures) with a JSDoc block have a description.

 * All functions must have an implicit description (e.g., text above tags) or have the option `descriptionStyle` set to `tag` (requiring `@description`